 sudo apt update sudo apt install snapd

-Now, for the Anbox, run the command given below and enjoy the Android experience on the Linux system.
+For the Anbox, run the command given below and enjoy the Android experience on the Linux system.

 sudo snap install --devmode --beta anbox